On the stability of the Erd\H{o}s-Ko-Rado theorem: Upper bound for the critical threshold

 \section{Upper bound for the critical threshold}

 We now turn to our proof of Theorem~\ref{ekr14-1-mainthm}.
-In this section, we shall bound the critical threshold from above, i.e., we shall prove that a random analogue of the Erd\H{o}s-Ko-Rado theorem holds if $p > (1+\eps)p_c(n,r)$ where $p_c(n,r)$ is given by~\eqref{ekr14-1-thresh}.
+In this section, we shall bound the critical threshold from above, i.e., we shall prove that a random analogue of the Erd\H{o}s--Ko--Rado theorem holds if $p > (1+\eps)p_c(n,r)$ where $p_c(n,r)$ is given by~\eqref{ekr14-1-thresh}.

+Let us remind the reader before we begin that for us, a star in the Kneser graph is a maximal trivial intersecting family of sets (and this should not be confused with the graph-theoretic notion of a star).

 \begin{proof}[Proof of the upper bound in Theorem~\ref{ekr14-1-mainthm}] Let $0 < \eps < 1/2$ and set $p = p(n) = (1+\eps)p_c(n,r)$.
-We shall prove that with high probability, the independence number of $K_p(n,r)$ is $N$, and that furthermore, the only independent sets of size $N$ in $K_p(n,r)$ are stars.
-Since we are working with monotone properties, it suffices to prove this result for $\eps$ small enough and so we lose nothing by assuming $0 < \eps < 1/2$.
+We shall prove that with high probability, the independence number of $K_p(n,r)$ is $\NN$, and that furthermore, the only independent sets of size $\NN$ in $K_p(n,r)$ are stars.
+Since we are working with monotone properties, it suffices to prove this result for $\eps$ small enough, so we lose nothing by assuming $0 < \eps < 1/2$.

-For each $i \ge 1$, let $X_i$ be the number of families $\C{A} \subset \NR$ inducing an independent set in $K_p(n,r)$ such that $|\C{A}| = N$ and $d(\C{A}) = N-i$.
-Also, let $Y$ be the number of independent families $\C{A} \subset \NR$ such that $|\C{A}| = N+1$ and $d(\C{A}) = N$; in other words, independent families of size $N+1$ which contain an entire star.
+For each $i \ge 1$, let $X_i$ be the number of families $\C{A} \subset \nr$ inducing an independent set in $K_p(n,r)$ such that $|\C{A}| = \NN$ and $d(\C{A}) = \NN-i$.
+Also, let $Y$ be the number of independent families $\C{A} \subset \nr$ such that $|\C{A}| = \NN+1$ and $d(\C{A}) = \NN$; in other words, independent families of size $\NN+1$ which contain an entire star.

 Our aim is to show that with high probability, the random variables defined above are all equal to zero.
-This then implies the lower bound on the critical threshold; since every $X_i$ is equal to zero, every independent set in $K_p(n,r)$ of cardinality at least $N$ must contain an entire star, and since $Y$ is also equal to zero, the only independent sets of cardinality at least $N$ are stars.
+This then implies the lower bound on the critical threshold; since every $X_i$ is equal to zero, every independent set in $K_p(n,r)$ of cardinality at least $\NN$ must contain an entire star, and since $Y$ is also equal to zero, the only independent sets of cardinality at least $\NN$ are stars.